junwatu/clothes-recommendation/blog/README.md

 docker ps | grep griddb-server
 ```

-If the GridDB is running, you will have a simillar response to this:
+If the GridDB is running, you will have a similar response to this:

 ```shell
 fcace9e13b5f   griddbnet/griddb:arm-5.5.0      "/bin/bash /start-gr…"   3 weeks ago   Up 20 hours   0.0.0.0:10001->10001/tcp   griddb-server